 Examination of all federal human trafficking cases, from investigation through prosecution, sentencing and incarceration.

-- Examined the structure and operations of criminal enterprises.
+- Examination of the structure and operations of criminal enterprises.

-- Assessed the motivations and risk mitigation strategies of individual human traffickers through analysis of administrative data, narrative case records and interviews with convicted offenders.
+- Assessment of the motivations and risk mitigation strategies of individual human traffickers through analysis of administrative data, narrative case records and interviews with convicted offenders.

-- Evaluated the impact of a program designed to prevent sex trafficking by arresting and educating offenders, and using the fees they pay to fund victim service programs.
+- Evaluation of the impact of a program designed to prevent sex trafficking by arresting and educating offenders, and using the fees they pay to fund victim service programs.

-- Conducted a national survey examining law enforcement agency awareness of local human trafficking activity.
+- A national survey examining law enforcement agency awareness of local human trafficking activity.

 Since 2012, Abt has hosted the Demand Forum website we developed for the National Institute of Justice.
 The site documents sex trafficking and prostitution prevention interventions used in more than 1,600 U.S. communities.

 We also partner with The Enitan Story (TES), a survivor-led human trafficking organization led by Bukola Oriola, a member of the US Advisory Council on Human Trafficking.
-The Office of Victims of Crime funds this grant through the Minnesota Department of Health to integrate labor trafficking into the state’s Safe Harbor program.
+The Office of Victims of Crime funds a grant for TES through the Minnesota Department of Health to integrate labor trafficking into the state’s Safe Harbor program.
 The program provides services for employment and life skills that are culturally relevant and trauma-informed.
-Through this grant, TES will conduct in-depth, community-based outreach to identify labor-trafficking victims and assess their needs and coordinate referrals.
+Through this grant, TES will conduct in-depth, community-based outreach to identify labor-trafficking victims, assess their needs, and coordinate referrals.

-For more information about this project, contact Alisa Santucci, Project Director with Abt Associates.
+For more information about these projects, contact Meg Chapman, Justice Account Manager with Abt Associates.

 Links to additional resources: